telerik/blazor-docs/knowledge-base/grid-show-confirm-cancel-dialog.md

     {
         SampleData item = (SampleData)args.Item;

-        cancelEdit = await Dialogs.ConfirmAsync("Are you sure you want to cancel editing?", "Please confirm!");
+        CancelEdit = await Dialogs.ConfirmAsync("Are you sure you want to cancel editing?", "Please confirm!");

-        if (!cancelEdit)
+        if (!CancelEdit)
         {
             //stop the Cancel event to allow the user continue editing args.IsCancelled = true;